cdrclbrs/blog/_posts/2023-07-28-Defender-Test-Attack.md

 It then makes a web request to the specified URL, fetches the content of the response, and stores it in the $base64String variable.

-Let's write some line to decypher it:
+Let's write some PS lines to decypher it:

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;